-3. Conflicts of Interest Relating to Uninvested Cash Positions
+3. Conflicts of Interest Relating to the Selection of Investment Vehicles Used for Cash Management Purposes

-When Federated Investment Counseling is providing Investment Supervisory Services with respect to Managed Accounts, Model Portfolio Management Services and certain other accounts, we generally do not have discretion over the investment of uninvested cash, except that the Federated Hermes CW Henderson division may have discretion over the investment of uninvested cash with respect to Managed Accounts.
-Investment decisions with respect to uninvested cash will typically be made by, or by an agent appointed by, the client or the Sponsor, Platform Provider or Overlay Manager.
-Outside of Managed Accounts and Model Portfolio Management Services, we may, in certain cases, be responsible for the investment of uninvested cash in a client's portfolio, or for recommending investment options to the client, the client's custodian, or another agent of the client, subject to the client's investment policies, guidelines and restrictions, and applicable law.
-Uninvested cash is typically invested in money market mutual funds or other liquid investments or cash management vehicles, which may include, in certain cases, Affiliated Investment Vehicles.
+When Federated Investment Counseling is providing Investment Supervisory Services with respect to Managed Accounts, Model Portfolio Management Services and certain other accounts, we generally do not have discretion over the selection of investment vehicles used for cash management purposes.
+In certain instances, Federated Hermes CW Henderson division may have discretion over the selection of investment vehicles used for cash management purposes with respect to certain Managed Accounts.
+The selection of investment vehicles used for cash management purposes will typically be made by, or by an agent appointed by, the client or the Sponsor, Platform Provider or Overlay Manager.
+Outside of Managed Accounts and Model Portfolio Management Services, we may, in certain cases, be responsible for the selection of investment vehicles used for cash management gurposes in a client's portfolio, or for recommending investment vehicle options to the client, the client's custodian, or another agent of the client, subject to the client's investment policies, guidelines and restrictions, and applicable law.

-Actual and potential conflicts of interest arise in connection with uninvested cash.
+Actual and potential conflicts of interest arise for Federated Investment Counseling in connection with the selection of investment vehicles used for cash management purposes.
+Cash is typically invested in money market mutual funds or other liquid investments or cash management vehicles, which may include, in certain cases, Affiliated Investment Vehicles.
 For example, since Federated Investment Counseling or our affiliates may receive investment advisory fees, other service fees, or other compensation from Affiliated Investment Vehicles, we have an incentive to leave larger cash balances in client accounts because the cash balances may be invested in Affiliated Investment Vehicles.
-However, in connection with Managed Accounts and Model Portfolio Management Services, we generally do not know prior to the uninvested cash being invested whether the uninvested cash will be invested in an Affiliated Investment Vehicle because the selection of the cash sweep vehicle for a client's account may be changed without our knowledge by the client and/or Sponsor, Platform Provider or Overlay Manager.
-The same is true outside of Managed Accounts and our Model Portfolio Management Services when a client's custodian invests the uninvested cash.
+However, in connection with Managed Accounts and Model Portfolio Management Services, we generally do not have discretion over the selection of or know the investment vehicles selected for cash management purposes (as noted above), including whether such cash will be invested in an Affiliated Investment Vehicle.
+The same is true outside of Managed Accounts and our Model Portfolio Management Services when a client's custodian invests the cash.

 To address these actual or potential conflicts of interest, we may set parameters around the amount of cash that remains uninvested for a particular Managed Account Program or client account, or our client may establish such parameters in its investment policies, guidelines and restrictions.
-With respect to accounts where we have discretion to invest cash balances, we will invest client assets in Affiliated Investment Vehicles only when such investments are consistent with a client's investment objectives, policies, guidelines and restrictions, and applicable law.
-Except in connection with Managed Accounts and our Model Portfolio Management Services, to the extent required under applicable law, we will waive or reimburse the client for the client's share of the advisory fees, if any, paid to us or the other Federated Advisory Companies by an Affiliated Investment Vehicle into which we invest client assets.
-With respect to certain accounts (e.g., Managed Accounts) where written authorization is impracticable, we address this conflict of interest through disclosure.
+With respect to accounts where we have discretion over the selection of investment vehicles used for cash management purposes, we will invest client assets in Affiliated Investment Vehicles only when such investments are consistent with a client's investment objectives, policies, guidelines and restrictions, and applicable law, and we are able to waive or reimburse the client's share of the advisory fee.
+In instances where Federated Hermes CW Henderson division may have discretion over the selection of the investment vehicles used for cash management purposes, we will not invest client assets in Affiliated Investment Vehicles, as we are not able to waive or reimburse the client's share of the advisory fee.
+With respect to certain accounts (e.g., Managed Accounts) where we do not have discretion to select the investment vehicles used for cash management purposes and written authorization is impracticable, we address this conflict of interest through disclosure (as noted above).
 This authorization or disclosure may apply, for example as required by applicable law, where advisory fees would be paid twice for duplicative services rendered by Federated Investment Counseling or our affiliates.